gplopes/npm-dedupe-peer-deps/README.md

 npm issue: peer dependencies dedupe

-install packages at the root directly
+install packages at the root directly  ``npm install``
-> npm install

-We've encounter a wrong behavior with npm dedupe functionality with peer dependencies.
+We've encountered a wrong behavior with npm dedupe functionality with peer dependencies.
-On this demo there are 3 modules and their dependencies tree looks like this:
+In this demo, there are 3 modules and their dependencies tree looks like this:

 ```js